Biology

 An introduction to the field of genetics and its impact on the modern world.
 As the cost of DNA sequence analysis plummets, many believe that sequencing entire genomes of individuals will soon become part of routine preventative health care.
 How can information gleaned from genome affect decisions about health?
 Beyond medical applications, how might personal genetic information be used in other areas of life, and society as a whole?
 What ethical, legal, and social issues are raised by widespread use of genetic information?
 These questions are explored through readings, discussion, and writing assignments.

-Serves as an introduction to the world of neuroscience and science communication through an exploration of creative works of fiction, sci-fi, nonfiction, and scientific reports.
+Mind the Gap serves as an introduction into the world of neuroscience and science communication through an exploration of creative works of fiction, sci-fi, non-fiction, and scientific reports.
 The class will explore works from Antonio Damasio, Sam Kean, Daniel Keyes, Oliver Sacks, and more as well as shorter scientific reports and research articles.
-Allows students, regardless of background, to compare the different writing styles necessary for scientific communication with an understanding of how different audiences drive how we shift from scientific to creative and persuasive writing.
-Students will learn general concepts in neuroscience by discussing both creative literature and associated scientific papers.
+Regardless of background, students in this class will learn to compare the different writing styles necessary for scientific communication with an understanding of how different audiences drive how we shift from scientific to creative and persuasive writing.
+Students will learn general concepts in Neuroscience by discussing both creative literature and associated scientific papers.
 Through practice, students will gain insights into proper citation management and concise scientific writing skills.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 1024)

 Students will be introduced to the basics of neurobiology, and begin to understand the challenges inherent to studying the brain.
 Topics will include basic neuronal function, animal behavior, mutations and mental illness, drugs and addiction, neuroethics, and consciousness.
 Readings from journal articles, websites, and popular press science books will be used.
 Critical thinking skills will be practiced through several writing assignments as well as in-class discussions and debates.